ShayRubach/MobileDevelopment/README.md

 ## My First Mobile Application

 1. Create a "MainMenuActivity" to hold the entire course assignments for each line on the list.
-2. Inflate the clicked activity
+2. Inflate the clicked activity <br>
 Detailed instructions can be found [here on Amir Uval's page](https://github.com/auval/AndroidWorkshop)

 ### Activity #0 - MainMenuActivity